karolholda/Power-BI-for-Data-Analysis/Pizzeria Inventory and Management Project/README.md

 The report is divided into three main sections, providing comprehensive insights into key aspects of operations.
 Each section is designed to offer clarity and easy access to data, supporting informed decision-making.

 ### Key Objectives:
-- Identify the best-selling car models and manufacturers.
+- Identify the best-selling products.
-- Segment cars based on price categories to target different customer groups.
+- Total sales of restaurant and top selling items.
-- Analyze monthly and regional sales trends for better decision-making.
+- Analyze inventory usage trends for better decision-making.
-- Understand customer behavior, including transmission, engine type, and car body preferences.
+- Analyze worked hours, hourly salary and employee cost comprasion.

 ---